MattiasBuelens/web-streams-polyfill/README.md

 Each variant also includes TypeScript type definitions, compatible with the DOM type definitions for streams included in TypeScript.
 These type definitions require TypeScript version 4.7 or higher.

+In version 4, the list of variants was reworked to have more modern defaults and to reduce the download size of the package.
+See the [migration guide][migrating] for more information.

 Usage as a polyfill:
 ```html
 <!-- option 1: hosted by unpkg CDN -->